Rhino Camp Refugee Settlement: Water

-According to the Uganda Refugee Response Monitoring Settlement Fact Sheet: Rhino Camp (January 2018), Few water sources and difficult to pump boreholes contribute to long waiting times for refugees to access water.
-Poor quality ground water means expensive piped water networks have to be constructed; with the settlement dependent on water provisioning through trucking as construction is ongoing.
+According to the Uganda Refugee Response Monitoring Settlement Fact Sheet: Rhino Camp (January 2018), there are few water sources and difficult-to-pump boreholes contribute to long wait times for refugees to access water.
+Poor-quality ground water means expensive piped water networks have to be constructed; with the settlement dependent on water provisioning through trucking as construction is ongoing.
 Additionally, the quality of water from the tanks is poor, with reports of occasional contamination.